This sticky, sickly sweet creation will be sure to keep your family or friends happy around a roaring fire at the end of a day’s wheeling.

 1 teaspoon Vanilla Essence or Vanilla bean paste

 1 shot (or more if you’re keen) of brandy or spiced rum

 This dish can be prepared in a camp oven over a light bed of coals top and bottom or a deep frypan over coals.
 In our case we used a frypan and the hot plate readily available at our campsite at Ben Boyd National Park.
 Just be aware that it may take longer for the pan to heat up, but once it’s at temperature the process is relatively easy and fast.

 Prepare the cake mix separately per the instructions on the pack or as required then gently poor over the apple toffee mix that is still in the camp over or frying pan.
-Either put the lid on or cover the frying pan with foil for the next 20 or so minutes or until cooked – you will see the cake bubble and rise and the ‘appley’ mix taken on a sticky toffee consistency.
+Either put the lid on or cover the frying pan with foil for the next 20 or so minutes or until cooked – you will see the cake bubble and rise and the ‘appley’ mix take on a sticky toffee-like consistency.

 Serve with a dollop of fresh cream.